About this book

 Awards and Praise

-Praise for At the Pond
+Praise for Geraldo Valério and At the Pond:

 “Full-bleed double-page complex illustrations move the story from monotones to brilliant colors, creating a magical world of joy.” — Booklist

-“Gentle humor and a sense of wonder pervade this joyful aquatic fantasy.” — Kirkus, STARRED REVIEW
+“Gentle humor and a sense of wonder pervade this joyful aquatic fantasy.” — Kirkus, starred review

-Praise for Blue Rider
+Praise for Geraldo Valério and Blue Rider:

-“Valério excels at conveying the pure joy of color and form and, not incidentally, the ability of art and books to lift us up and away.” — Kirkus, STARRED REVIEW
+“Valério excels at conveying the pure joy of color and form and, not incidentally, the ability of art and books to lift us up and away.” — Kirkus, starred review

-“It’s a dazzling vision of the way art transcends the everyday.” — Publishers Weekly, STARRED REVIEW
+“It’s a dazzling vision of the way art transcends the everyday.” — Publishers Weekly, starred review

 “A sumptuous wordless tale ….
 From the start, the use of color is so sophisticated you can almost hear it …” — New York Times